Blue Mountains (New South Wales): Australian colonial history

 A former convict, John Wilson, may have been the first colonist to cross the Blue Mountains.
-It is also believed that Mathew Everingham, 1795, may have also been partly successful based on letters he wrote at the time which came to light in the late 1980s.
+It is also believed that Matthew Everingham, 1795, may have also been partly successful based on letters he wrote at the time which came to light in the late 1980s.
 Wilson arrived with the First Fleet in 1788 and was freed in 1792.
 He settled in the bush, living with the Aborigines and even functioning as an intermediary between them and the settlers.
 In 1797 he returned to Sydney, claiming to have explored up to a hundred miles in all directions around Sydney, including across the mountains.
 His descriptions and observations were generally accurate, and it is possible that he had crossed the mountains via the southern aspect at the Coxs River corridor, guided by the Aborigines.

 Governor Hunter was impressed by Wilson's skills and sent him on an expedition with John Price and others in January 1798.
 The party crossed the Nepean River and moved southwest towards the present site of Mittagong.
 There they turned west and found a route along the ridge where today the Wombeyan Caves Road is located.
 In the process they found a way to go west of the mountains, by going around them instead of across them.
 In March of the same year, Wilson and Price ventured to the Camden area, and then continued further south until they encountered Thirlmere Lakes, finally almost reaching the present site of Goulburn.

 It is possible that the accomplishments of this expedition were suppressed by Hunter, who may not have wanted convicts to know that there was a relatively easy way out of Sydney.
 Wilson was killed by Aborigines after abducting an Aboriginal woman "for his personal use", but he had accomplished much as an explorer.
 He was never recognised as the first person to cross the mountains, possibly because his Coxs River journey could not be verified, while his route west of Mittagong may have been the "long way around" for a colony that had its eyes fixed on the sandstone fortress west of the Nepean.